-Bone metastases are tumors that occur when cancer cells break away from the place where they first started growing and move into bone tissue.
+Bone metastases are tumors that occur when cancer cells break away from the place where they started growing and move into bone tissue.
 Bone metastases are considered a form of advanced cancer.
-These secondary cancers within the bone are difficult to completely cure, but can be treated to lessen symptoms and lengthen life.
+These secondary cancers within the bone are difficult to cure, but treatments are available to lessen the symptoms and lengthen life.

-Bone metastases are not bone cancer.
-Bone metastases are formed from cancerous cells that start somewhere else in the body.
-So, bone metastases could, for instance, be cancerous breast tissue, or another type of tissue elsewhere in the body, that has started growing inside bone tissue.
+Bone metastases aren’t the same as bone cancer.
+Bone metastases are formed from cancerous cells that start elsewhere in your body.
+So, bone metastases could, for instance, be cancerous breast tissue, or another type of tissue somewhere in your body, that has started growing inside the bone tissue.

 Cancer is a disease in which abnormal cells start dividing without control.
-Some tumors can have cells break off and move around the body.
+Some tumors cells can break off and move around your body.
 Most of these shed cells die off, but some live on in new tissue and create a metastatic tumor.
-These metastases can remain hidden, even when the original tumor is gone and the patient is pronounced cancer-free.
+These metastases can remain hidden, even when the original tumor is gone and your doctor determines that you’re free of cancer.

-It is unclear why certain tumors become metastatic, and others do not.
-In certain types of cancer, such as advanced breast cancer or advanced prostate cancer, up to 70 percent of patients develop bone metastases (Roodman, 2004).
+It’s unclear why certain tumors become metastatic and others don’t.
+In certain types of cancer, such as advanced breast cancer or advanced prostate cancer, up to 70 percent of patients develop bone metastases.

 The most common cancers that result in bone metastases include:

-The most common (but not only) locations for bone metastases include:
+The most common locations for bone metastases include the:

 Treatment of metastases often depends on the location and the source tumor cells.
 Treatments can include radiation, medication, and surgery.

 Radiation therapy is often used to slow the growth of a bone metastasis.
-There are multiple types of radiation therapy, including:
+The types of radiation therapy include the following:

-- Local field radiation: This is directed at tumor and nearby tissue, and can result in complete pain relief in 50–60 percent of cases (University of Connecticut).
+- Local field radiation involves your doctor directing radiation at the tumor and nearby tissue.
+It can completely relieve pain in 50–60 percent of cases.

-- Radioisotope therapy: This involves injection of radioactive medication through a vein.
+- Radioisotope therapy involves your doctor injecting radioactive medication through your vein.

-Medications are a key part of therapy for patients with bone metastases, and may include one or more of the following:
+Medications are a key part of therapy for treating bone metastases.
+They may include one or more of the following:

-- bone-building medications (bisphosphonates help reduce bone damage)
+- bone-building medications, such as bisphosphonates, to help reduce bone damage

 - chemotherapy to kill tumor cells and reduce tumor size

-- hormone therapy (certain cancers like breast cancer and prostate cancer
+- hormone therapy to slow certain hormones for cancers like breast cancer and prostate cancer

 - pain medications

-Surgery may be necessary when bones have fractured or will soon fracture.
-Tumors may be removed during surgery.
-Fixation devices may be attached directly to surrounding bone.
-Bone cement may be used for reinforcing bone structure.
+Surgery may be necessary when your bones have fractured or will soon fracture.
+Your doctor may remove tumors surgically.
+They may attach fixation devices directly to surrounding bone.
+They can use bone cement for reinforcing your bone structure.

-Heating or freezing cancer cells with a probe (radiofrequency ablation or cryoablation) can also reduce tumor size.
+Heating or freezing cancer cells with a probe, called radiofrequency ablation or cryoablation, can also reduce tumor size.

-All of these treatment methods have complications and risks.
-Each patient will have a unique treatment for their specific cancer and work with a variety of doctors to tailor their care.
+All of these treatment methods have risks.
+You and your doctor will arrive at a unique treatment for your specific cancer.
+You may work with a variety of doctors to tailor your care.